TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/05.coaching/02.academic-coaching/docs.md

 As noted above, the role of the coach is not to as simple as helping students with their homework.
 Coaches have a wider scope of the learning process than tutors do, and their goal is to come along side students and strategically move them towards becoming  **self-regulated learners**.
 Self-regulated learners are those who learn by choice with determination and agency, and the goal of the learning coach is to help students become self-regulated learners through developing in them these three things:

--Competence- the sense of having control over one's environment, not being a victim or helpless
+- Competence the sense of having control over one's environment, not being a victim or helpless

--Relatedness- being in relationship with others, being valued and cared for, which leads to a freedom to take risks in learning
+- Relatedness- being in relationship with others, being valued and cared for, which leads to a freedom to take risks in learning

--Autonomy- being able to make one's own decisions and do things independently, motivated by a sense of value and pleasure in learning.
+- Autonomy- being able to make one's own decisions and do things independently, motivated by a sense of value and pleasure in learning.

 To coach in a way that focuses on these things, you can use these specific strategies:

-•	Give students choices and when choices are restricted, discuss why
+-	Give students choices and when choices are restricted, discuss why

-•	Use inviting language, such as “I’m interested in your idea.
+-	Use inviting language, such as “I’m interested in your idea.
 Can you tell me more about it?”

-•	Be in tune to the learner’s personal state during a session and adapt accordingly (Reeve, 2006; as cited in Moreno-Murcia, 2016).
+-	Be in tune to the learner’s personal state during a session and adapt accordingly (Reeve, 2006; as cited in Moreno-Murcia, 2016).

-•	Do not shut down a student’s perspective or thought.
+-	Do not shut down a student’s perspective or thought.
 Lead the student to ask themselves questions and seek more clarity on it.

-•	Do not pressure the learner to accept your thought or perspective
+-	Do not pressure the learner to accept your thought or perspective

-•	Provide structure for each session.
+-	Provide structure for each session.
 Help the learner understand the expectations for being successful in your sessions.

-•	Encourage the learner to evaluate his or her sources of support, whether material or human
+-	Encourage the learner to evaluate his or her sources of support, whether material or human

-•	Welcome complaints and negative affect.
+-	Welcome complaints and negative affect.
 Validate these emotions.

-•	Never use guilt or shame tactics.
+-	Never use guilt or shame tactics.